David Nemec: Career

 After serving in the army, Nemec taught and coached in Cleveland public schools while working on a novel about the Sam Sheppard murder case, which occurred in his hometown of Bay Village.
 Sheppard had been Nemec's family physician prior to Sheppard's 1954 conviction for his wife's murder.
 Nemec and his first wife, visual artist Vernita N'Cognita, moved to New York City in 1965.
 He won a Transatlantic Review award in 1967 for his first published story, On the Produce Dock.

 During the 1970s, he worked as a parole officer in the Youthful Offender Bureau for the New York State Division of Parole while continuing to publish stories, including The Best American Short Stories.
 This experience later provided the backdrop for his second novel, Mad Blood, which was loosely based on the Career Girls Murders.
 In 1973, Nemec was awarded his first residency at Yaddo.
-Following his second stay in 1975, he drew on his vast baseball history to create The Absolutely Most Challenging Baseball Qiuz Book, Ever, which was published in 1977 by Macmillan Publishers.
+Following his second stay in 1975, he drew on his vast baseball history to create The Absolutely Most Challenging Baseball Quiz Book, Ever, which was published in 1977 by Macmillan Publishers.
 This began a series of baseball quiz books.

 Since 1987, Nemec has authored or co-authored over 20 books on baseball, many focusing on the game's early years as a professional sport, which became his specialty as a baseball historian.
 In the 1990s, he published The Rules of Baseball (1994), which looked at the evolution of rules; The Beer and Whisky League (1995), a history of the American Association; and The Great Encyclopedia of Nineteenth Century Major League Baseball (1997).
 His works have been anthologized in collections such as Spitball magazine, The Four Dynasties of the New York Yankees, Nine, and Survival Prose.

 Nemec has received a number of awards, including the Sporting News Research Award, the Henry Chadwick Award, and the McFarland Baseball Research Award; playwriting grants from Impossible Ragtime Theater and the Huntington Playhouse; and fellowships and residencies from Yaddo, MacDowell, Virginia Center for the Creative Arts, and the Edward F. Albee Foundation.
 He has taught writing at College of Marin, St. Mark's Church in-the-Bowery, and prisons in the San Francisco Bay area.
 Nemec is also a member of the Society for American Baseball Research.